UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 ```

 ## Getting Started
+I recommend you to download the latest release [here](https://github.com/UnePatate5010/GUI-White-Black-Box-Models-Mix/releases).

 The first step is to install the required packages:
 ```console
 pip install -r ./requirements.txt
 ```
+My advice is to create beforehand a virtual environment.

 Currently, the app can be launched by running the `main.py` file using the following command:
 ```console